-This Policy outlines the Centre for Invasive Species Solutions practices and policies for the collection, use and management of personal information.
-It covers all personal information (including sensitive information) collected by the Centre for Invasive Species Solutions, and applies where personal information is collected directly and where it is sourced from third parties.
+This policy outlines the CISS practices and policies for the collection, storage, use and management of Personal Information.
+It covers all Personal Information (including Sensitive Information) collected by CISS and applies where Personal Information is collected directly and where it is sourced from third parties.

 In this policy:

-The Centre for Invasive Species Solutions usually needs to collect names and contact details from people with whom we deal.
+CISS may need to collect names and contact details from people with whom we deal.
 However, where practicable we will allow people to deal with us anonymously or using a pseudonym, although this is usually only practicable in the case of preliminary or general inquiries.

 The types of information we collect and the purposes for which we collect it vary according to the type of individual it relates to.

-For this purpose we may need to collect sensitive information and personal information about:
+For this purpose, we may need to collect sensitive information and Personal Information about: